- DHL Express worldwide tracked shipping

 Using your Thai document abroad

-First-pass acceptance by the destination Thai authority is the metric we optimise the whole pipeline against, and it is the metric we hit on the overwhelming majority of files.
+Our service-level commitment is first-attempt acceptance by the destination Thai authority; if a file is refused because of a defect in our translation, we correct and re-file it at our own cost.
 If the receiving office requests an additional step — for example a sworn translator's signature notarised in the destination country, or a translation re-done into a regional dialect — we provide a follow-up service from our partner network of overseas counsel.

 FAQ